 Acupressure and acupuncture originated in Asia thousands of years ago as a form of healing that involves using the fingers and/or needles to firmly press specific points on the body.
 Pressing and needling these points is supposed to stimulate innate self-healing abilities contained in the human body by discharging muscle tension and improving circulatory system functioning.
 Lymph drainage concerns relieving lymph nodes of infected material that causes them to swell, a symptom frequently seen in ear infections, mononucleosis, lupus and most chronic illnesses.
 Acupressure and acupuncture may assist in reducing lymph node swelling and relieve associated illnesses.
-When combined with ALT the results are magnified approximately 10 times.
+When combined with Electro-Lymphatic Therapy (ELT), the results are magnified approximately 10 times.
 By releasing the toxins into the lymphatic system and quickly dissolving the congestion for easy exit, the lymphatic drainage therapy clients have less of a detox reaction and most experience a sense of wellness and energy boost.

 The link between the Lymphatic System and the Meridian System

 With the recent discoveries of acupuncture points and the presence of primo vascular system in lymphatics vessels, it further shows potential relation between the TCM meridians and our lymphatic system.
 This means that a poor lymphatic system could potentially impact the meridians and the flow of qi through them.